Parks & Outdoors

 Following is a list of major public parks in New Braunfels.

-The largest park in the New Braunfels park system offers a variety of amenities for discovery and exploration.
-Stroll or run around the park on over two miles of greenway trails, with abundant fresh air, sunshine and nature.
-Relax at the two fishing ponds, splash at the sprayground, or enjoy the playgrounds.
-The 62-acre hilltop park offers dramatic views of New Braunfels.
+The largest park in the New Braunfels park system, Fischer Park offers a variety of amenities for discovery and exploration.
+Stroll or run around the park on over two miles of greenway trails.
+Take in the abundant fresh air, sunshine and nature.
+Relax at the two fishing ponds, splash with the kiddos at the sprayground, or enjoy the playgrounds.
+The 62-acre hilltop park offers some of the best views of New Braunfels.

 An iconic staple for New Braunfels, Landa Park has recently completed a $5,000,000 renovation.
 Landa Park offers picnic facilities under the shade of giant, ancient oak trees.
-Walk or jog on the park’s special trails, or ride a miniature train that chugs around the 51-acre park.
-An excursion on a paddle boat is one of the best ways to see the Comal Springs and Landa Lake.
-Why not take in a round of miniature golf, relax at the playground, or enjoy the flora and fauna on the Panther Canyon Nature Trail?
+Walk or jog on the park’s winding trails, or ride a miniature train that chugs around the 51-acre park.
+A paddle boat excursion is one of the best ways to traverse the stunningly clear and beautiful Landa Lake.
+While you're here, why not take in a round of miniature golf, relax at the playground, or enjoy the flora and fauna on the Panther Canyon Nature Trail?

 Prince Solms Park & Tube Chute on the Comal River

-Prince Solms Park features a disc golf course, lighted basketball court, lighted tennis courts, a play area, and access to the Comal River and Tube Chute!
-The City Tube Chute is a water slide carved into the side of the City's dam on the Comal River which diverts tubers around the dam as they float the river.
+Prince Solms Park features a disc golf course, lighted basketball court and tennis courts, a play area, and access to the Comal River and Tube Chute!
+The City Tube Chute is a water slide carved into the side of the City's dam on the Comal River that diverts tubers around the dam as they float the river.
 The tube chute at Prince Solms Park is an exhilarating ride that attracts tubers from all around the area.
 It is the longest tube chute of its kind in the world!

 Cypress Bend Park on the Guadalupe River